dybran/Containerizing-a-Simple-Web-Application/containerizing-a-simple-web-application.md

 ## __CONTAINERIZING A SIMPLE WEB APPLICATION USING DOCKER AND HOST IMAGE IN DOCKERHUB__

-In this Project we wil be containerizing a simple web application - __MINI FINANCE TEMPLATE__ from [www.tooplate.com](https://www.tooplate.com/).
-I will be hosting is with on __apache__ service running in an ubuntu container.
-This image will be hosted on Dockerhub.
+In this Project, I will be containerizing a simple web application - __MINI FINANCE TEMPLATE__ from [www.tooplate.com](https://www.tooplate.com/).
+This will be hosted on __apache__ service running in an ubuntu container and the image will be hosted on Dockerhub.

 __TASKS:__
  - Install __wget__ and __unzip__.